-Think Mt Field National Park when you want the full spectrum of an outdoor Tasmanian adventure in one convenient location!
+Think Mt Field National Park when you want the full spectrum of an outdoor Tasmanian adventure in one convenient location.

 Mt Field National Park Alpine Territory

-Capturing a Tasmanian Wombat
+Capture a Tasmanian Wombat

 Mt Field National Park even turned on a sprinkling of snow for my visit, with enough of the white stuff at Lake Dobson for a snowman, even!
 And if that wasn’t exciting enough, I then met my first Tasmanian wombat.
-I was so stunned that I could barely whip off the gloves and camera lens to “capture” the cute creature.
+I was so stunned I could barely whip off the gloves and camera lens to capture the cute creature.
 The excitement was all mine obviously; he barely offered me a second glance as he wandered right by my feet.

-Mt Field National Park: the Nasties!!
+Mt Field National Park: Tall Trees

-If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
-If you really like this article, and you want others to see it, you can choose one of the “share” options below.
+If you like this article about Tasmania, and you’d like to read more… just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
+If you really like this article and you want others to see it, you can choose one of the “share” options below.
 We’d love that!

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.